mestn1y1/learnLingo/README.md

 - **Home Page**: Displays the main content and offers easy navigation to other sections.
 - **Teachers Page**: Allows users to browse and view information about available teachers.
-- **Favorites Page**: A private page where users can add their favorite teachers to a list and access them later.
+- **Favorites Page**: A private page where users can add their favorite teachers to a list and access them later. **Favorites are stored in Firebase**, ensuring they are preserved across sessions.
 - **Authentication**: Users can sign up, log in, and log out.
 The authentication state is maintained across sessions using Firebase.
 - **Theme Switching**: Users can switch between different themes (e.g., light, dark, or custom themes) to personalize their experience.